mikelue/mikelue.github.io/Judgements.md

 Complex unit tests means complex design,<br>
 which indicates poor design,<br>
-which tips error-prone fragements of code.
+which tips error-prone fragments of code.

+## Unit Test

+1. You don't know how many times will you need to test your code in future.
+1. You have to pay $1 for every time testing your code.
+1. You only have to pay $5 to write unit tests and you can run tests for free in future.

+No fucking excuse.

 ## Learning